Audrey Young: Ardern's surprise decision clears the decks before trip to UN

 Soon after Whaitiri's suspension, it became apparent that she had had a high turnover of staff and a reputation of being difficult to work for.

-The process has been more than fair for Whaitiri and Ardern has held out a slither of hope that Whaitiri could be allowed back one day if she changes.
+The process has been more than fair for Whaitiri and Ardern has held out a sliver of hope that Whaitiri could be allowed back one day if she changes.

 But the saga went on for far too long and that was because of Ardern's management of it.